|History of the Sphynx cat Appearance Temperament Are Sphynx cats hypoallergenic?|

 Sphynx cats produce more ear wax than other cats due to the lack of hair.
 Regular cleaning will be required.
 Also, due to their lack of coat, they can be prone to oiliness and may need fairly regular bathing.
 Only ever use a shampoo designed for cats on your Sphynx.
 Human shampoos contain harsh chemicals which are not good for a cat's sensitive skin.

 Due to their lack of coat, Sphynx cats should not be outdoor cats.
 If you live in a cool climate, make sure your Sphynx is kept warm, especially in the winter months.

-No, the protein which causes allergies in humans is found in the saliva & sebaceous glands of all cats, including the Sphynx.
-Admittedly, due to the lack of hair, there is no shedding, but they still shed skin & peachy fuzz into the environment.
+No, the protein which causes allergies in humans is found in the saliva and sebaceous glands of all cats, including the Sphynx.
+Admittedly, due to the lack of hair, there is no shedding, but they still shed skin and peachy fuzz into the environment.

-Robinson's Genetics for Cat Breeders and Veterinarians - Carolyn M. Vella, Lorraine M. Shelton, John J. McGonagle & Terry W. Stanglein.
+Robinson's Genetics for Cat Breeders and Veterinarians - Carolyn M. Vella, Lorraine M. Shelton, John J. McGonagle and Terry W. Stanglein.